-object.
-(1.)
-In the Network Installation Management (NIM) environment, an entry in the NIM database that represents a machine, network, or resource.
-(2.)
-In Enhanced X-Windows, a software abstraction consisting of private data and private and public routines that operate on the private data.
-Users of the abstraction can interact with the object only through calls to the public routines of the objects.
-(3.)
-In ODM, an instance or member of an object class, conceptually similar to a structure that is a member or an array of structures.
-See also object class.
-(4.)
-In Pascal, synonymous with data object.
-(5.)
-In GL, synonymous with display list.
+- (1) In the Network Installation Management (NIM) environment, an entry in the NIM database that represents a machine, network, or resource. - (2) In Enhanced X-Windows, a software abstraction consisting of private data and private and public routines that operate on the private data.
+Users of the abstraction can interact with the object only through calls to the public routines of the objects. - (3) In ODM, an instance or member of an object class, conceptually similar to a structure that is a member or an array of structures.
+See also object class on page 2-158. - (4) In Pascal, synonymous with data object on page 2-61. - (5) In GL, synonymous with display list on page 2-72.
 A sequence of drawing commands that have been compiled into a unit.
 Conceptually, a display list is like a macro; it can be invoked multiple times simply by referring to its name.
 The object can be instantiated at different locations, sizes, and orientations by appropriate use of the transformation matrices.
 For instance, series of polygons arranged in the shape of a bolt can be compiled into an object.
-The bolt can then be drawn multiple times by invoking its display list.
-(6.)
-In NCS, an entity that is manipulated by well-defined operations.
+The bolt can then be drawn multiple times by invoking its display list. - (6) In NCS, an entity that is manipulated by well-defined operations.
 Disk files, printers, and array processors are examples of objects.
 Objects are accessed though interfaces.
-Every object has a type.
-(7.)
-In Ada language, an object contains a value.
+Every object has a type. - (7) In Ada language, an object contains a value.
 A program creates an object either by elaborating an object declaration or by evaluating an allocator.
 The declaration or allocator specifies a type for the object: the object can only contain values of that type.
-See also constant and variable.
-(8.)
-In C++, a region of storage.
+See also constant on page 2-51 and variable on page 2-251. - (8) In C++, a region of storage.
 An object is created in C++ when a variable is defined or new is invoked.
-An object is destroyed when it goes out of scope.
-(9.)
-In XDS, anything in some "world," generally the world of telecommunications and information processing or some part thereof, that is identifiable (can be named) and for which the DIB contains some information.
-(10.)
-In XOM, any of the complex information objects created, examined, modified, or destroyed by means of the interface.
-(11.)
-In SOM, an entity that has state (its data values) and behavior (its methods).
-An object is one of the elements of data and function that programs create, manipulate, pass as arguments, and so forth.
-An object is a way to encapsulate state and behavior.
-Encapsulation permits many aspects of the implementation of an object to change without affecting client programs that depend on the object's behavior.
-In SOM, objects are created by other objects called classes.
-(12.)
-In CDE, any logical piece of data that has associated behavior.
+An object is destroyed when it goes out of scope. - (9) In XDS, anything in some "world," generally the world of telecommunications and information processing or some part thereof, that is identifiable (can be named) and for which the DIB contains some information. - (10) In XOM, any of the complex information objects created, examined, modified, or destroyed by means of the interface. - (11) In CDE, any logical piece of data that has associated behavior.
 For example, in File Manager, files, folders, actions, and applications are all considered objects.
 Each type of object has specific associated actions.
 Typically, each object is represented as an icon.
-See also type UUID.
+See also type UUID on page 2-249.